Kenn Kaufman

 Kenn Kaufman (born 1954) is an American author, artist, naturalist, and conservationist, known for his work on several popular field guides of birds and butterflies in North America.

 Born in South Bend, Indiana, Kaufman began birding at the age of six.
 When he was nine, his family moved to Wichita, Kansas, where his fascination with birds intensified.
 At age sixteen, inspired by birding pioneers such as Roger Tory Peterson, he dropped out of high school and began hitchhiking around North America in pursuit of birds.
 Three years later, in 1973, he set the record for the most North American bird species seen in one year (671) while participating in a Big Year, a year-long birding competition.
-However, this record included regions like Baja California that are no longer ornithologically considered part of North America and has since been surpassed.
+His record included regions like Baja California that are no longer ornithologically considered part of North America, and his record has since been surpassed.
 His cross-country birding journey, covering some eighty thousand miles, was eventually recorded in a memoir, Kingbird Highway.

 Subsequently, he focused his work on creating and expanding upon birding field guides.
 In 1992, he was given the Ludlow Griscom Award by the American Birding Association.
 Kaufman also received the ABA Roger Tory Peterson Award in 2008 for a "lifetime of achievements in promoting the cause of birding."

 Kaufman resides in Oak Harbor, Ohio with his wife Kimberly.
-Today Kenn writes for Birds and Blooms, Bird Watcher's Digest, and works/volunteers at the Black Swamp Bird Observatory.
-Kaufman maintains a weblog where he reports bird sightings in the northwest region of Ohio and makes predictions about the spring bird migration.
+Kenn writes for Birds and Blooms, Bird Watcher's Digest, and works/volunteers at the Black Swamp Bird Observatory.
+Kaufman maintains a blog where he reports bird sightings in the northwest region of Ohio and makes predictions about the spring bird migration.